 The SetIAS0410PlantEmulator function has two input parameters: the complete name and path of the IAS0410Plants.txt (you can get it processing the logger command line parameters) and the plant number.
 This function retrieves the plant description from JSON-formatted text and makes all the preparations necessary for running.
-In case of errors it throws C++ standard exception (see slides from chapter Deeper into C++).
+In case of errors it throws C++ standard exception (see slides C++ standard exceptions (1), (2) and (3) from chapter Deeper into C++).

-Function RunIAS0410PlantEmulator launches a typical producer thread (see slide Conditional variables (8), (9) and (10) from chapter Concurrency).
-Consequently, the logger must launch a consumer thread.
+Function RunIAS0410PlantEmulator launches a typical producer thread (see slide Conditional variables (8)...(10) from chapter Concurrency).
+Consequently, your logger must launch a consumer thread.
 IMPORTANT: the producer thread is detached.